-Well I’m going to give you a peek behind the scenes into the 2 most common property goals I hear from beginning investors and the 2 most common property goals I hear from experienced investors.
+Well, I’m going to give you a peek behind the scenes into the most common property goals I hear from beginning investors and real estate goals I hear from experienced investors.

-An open question that I always ask my clients during initial strategy sessions is – ‘What is your end game?’
+An open question that I always ask my clients during initial strategy sessions is:

-Reason being is that I want to understand the clients’ long-term goals, their risk profile, whether they are being conservative or ambitious, whether their goals are realistic based on their timeframe and financial circumstances and of course whether or not I can assist.
+The reason is that I want to understand the client’s long-term goals, their risk profile, whether they are being conservative or ambitious, whether their goals are realistic based on their timeframe and financial circumstances and of course whether or not I can assist.

 The end game for most if not all clients is a level of financial independence however in probing further I most commonly hear one of the following goals.

 The most common beginning investor goals are as follows.

 This is by far the most common property goal I hear from my clients and it is fair to say that close to 60% of clients I see, express that they aspire to have $100K in passive income to be financially independent.

 Perhaps they are keeping it simple for the purpose of the exercise, but there is no doubt that this is the most common goal I hear.